-If your programme issues overall award marks, confirm that the classification is determined from the overall award mark (rounded to 1dp) rounded to a whole number [ref: Appendix 1 Assessment Regulations, item 5] The final classification for the award is determined from the numerical final award mark, rounded to a whole number.
+If your programme issues overall award marks, confirm that the classification is determined from the overall award mark (rounded to 1dp) rounded to a whole number [ref: Appendix 1 Assessment Regulations, item 5]

+The final classification for the award is determined from the numerical final award mark, rounded to a whole number.

-Confirm the classification boundaries for the award [ref: Appendix 1 Assessment Regulations, item 18] Candidates who achieve a final award mark of 49.5-59.4% and pass all modules (with an overall average mark of \geq 49.5%) and the Research Project will pass the degree.
-Candidates who achieve a final award mark of 59.5-69.4% and pass all modules (with an overall average mark of \geq 49.5%) and the Research Project will pass the degree with merit.
-Candidates who achieve a final award mark of >69.5% and pass all modules at first attempt and achieve a mark of at least 65% in the Research Project at first attempt will pass the degree with distinction.
+Confirm the classification boundaries for the award [ref: Appendix 1 Assessment Regulations, item 18]

+Candidates who achieve a final award mark of 49.5-59.4% and pass all modules (with an overall average mark of $\geq 49.5\%$) will pass the degree.
+Candidates who achieve a final award mark of 59.5-69.4% and pass all modules (with an overall average mark of $\geq 49.5\%$) will pass the degree with merit.
+Candidates who achieve a final award mark of >69.5% and pass all modules (with an overall average mark of $\geq 49.5\%$) will pass the degree with distinction.